beloglazov/openstack-centos-kvm-glusterfs/doc/openstack-centos-kvm-glusterfs-guide.rst

 the local network through the eth1 interface.
-Since in our setup the public network configuration can be obtain from a DHCP server, in the configuration of the eth0 interface it is only required to enable automatic connection by enabling the "Connect Automatically" option.
+Since in our setup the public network configuration can be obtain from a DHCP server, in the configuration of the eth0 interface it is only required to enable automatic connection by enabling the “Connect Automatically” option.
 We use static configuration for the local network; therefore, eth1 has be configured manually.
-Apart from enabling the "Connect Automatically" option, it is necessary to configure IPv4 by adding an IP address and netmask.
+Apart from enabling the “Connect Automatically” option, it is necessary to configure IPv4 by adding an IP address and netmask.
 According to the configuration defined in the ``hosts`` file described above, we assign 192.168.0.1/24 to the gateway.